jimcrayne/jhc/README.md

 The [development page](http://repetae.net/computer/jhc/development.shtml) has information on how to pull the development tree from the darcs repository

-the [bug tracker](http://repetae.net/computer/jhc/bug) tracks known jhc issues, bugs can be added by submitting darcs patches or just posting to the mailing list jhc@haskell.org.
+The [bug tracker](http://repetae.net/computer/jhc/bug) tracks known jhc issues, bugs can be added by submitting darcs patches or just posting to the mailing list jhc@haskell.org.
 NOTE: Issues on this github mirror will be forwarded to the mailing list.

 An informal graph of the internal code motion in jhc is [here](http://repetae.net/computer/jhc/big-picture.pdf).